-Current faculty books, articles, and research include:
+Current faculty, books, articles, and research include:

-Mitra Das recently finished a book, Between Two Cultures, that documents the resettlement issues experienced by Cambodian women who came to this country as refugees.
+Mitra Das, Ph.D., recently finished a book, "Between Two Cultures," that documents the resettlement issues experienced by Cambodian women who came to this country as refugees.
 She is working on a new project that examines the effects of development on women in the Indian subcontinent.
-Dr. Das hopes to extend her study to the experiences of other immigrants who have migrated from her native India.
+Das hopes to extend her study to the experiences of other immigrants who have migrated from her native India.

 James Nehring’s research addresses the relationship between education and social justice.
 He is the author of five books and many articles.
-His most recent book is The Practice of School Reform: Lessons from Two Centuries (SUNY Press, 2009).
+His most recent scholarly book is "The Practice of School Reform: Lessons from Two Centuries" (SUNY Press, 2009).
 He is the recipient of a Fulbright award for research in Northern Ireland and a Brown University Alumni award.
 His current research focuses on schools serving high poverty communities in Northern Ireland and the United States.
 He is also the author of a memoir, Why Teach?
 Notes and Questions from a Life in Education (forthcoming from Rowman and Littlefield).